arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 Even provides bash completions you can install.
 You wrote no code for that!

-### — I need more complex parameterization of my code.
+### — I need very complex parameterization of my code.
 How do I handle it?

 **Option A.** Read documentation for deprecated packages, write a ton of code for conversion, validation, testing and mocking.